KEHILLAH HIGH

 What flights are we taking to and from Israel?

-We are using Frosch travel to arrange our air travel.
-We will be traveling on United Airlines.
-Exact flight details are as follows:
+We are using Frosch Travel to arrange our air travel.
+We will share flight details with you in the next few weeks.

 Can I extend my stay?

-For the safety, well-being and enjoyment of all, the trip provides full-time professional supervision and leadership from the time of Houston departure to the time of return.
+For the safety, well-being, and enjoyment of all, the trip provides full-time professional supervision and leadership from Houston departure to return.
 Trip extensions will not be permitted.

 Can my special dietary needs be accommodated?